danwerner21/UniFLEX/README.md

 As more people get involved we could add some simple networking, SD card interface and so on.
 And yes the boards will have GAL's to minimize discrete logic.
 That was the reason for my Perlblast project.
 I will make all design files for the GAL's available too.

-I hope I get enough years to complete this project :-)) It would be a nice learning tool for CS education.
+I hope I get enough years to complete this project :-)) It would be a nice learning tool for Computer Sience Education.
 The boards are robust against careless handling which makes it very suitable for handling by students.
 The whole system, as everything and anything is open, can be thouroughly examined, modified and extended.
-It contains many aspects of computing: virtual memory, DMA, IO, process protection, Interrupts.
+It contains many aspects of modern
+computing: virtual memory, DMA, IO, process protection, Interrupts.
 It worked for me and others very well in that sense.

 !!!
 For those who can't program their own GAL's and/or EPROM's: I am able and willing to help here,but only for this project.
 Drop me an email and we will see how to arrange things.